relq-Cybersecurity/project5/README.md

 ![im1](https://github.com/Sonakhach/project5/blob/main/Screenshot%20from%202025-02-17%2014-23-38.png)

+# What is a Group Policy Object (GPO) in Active Directory?

+A Group Policy Object (GPO) is a collection of settings that control the configuration and security of computers and users within an Active Directory (AD) domain.
+It allows administrators to enforce rules and automate management tasks across multiple systems.

+# Key Functions of GPOs

+✅ Security Enforcement – Control password policies, account lockouts, firewall settings.

+✅ System Configuration – Set desktop backgrounds, disable USB access, configure network settings.

+✅ Software Deployment – Install, update, or restrict software applications.

+✅ User Restrictions – Prevent access to Control Panel, Task Manager, or removable storage.

 #  How to Create and Link a Group Policy Object in Active Directory

 A Group Policy Object (GPO) is used to enforce security settings, configurations, and restrictions on users and computers within an Active Directory (AD) environment.